Breast Enlargement Surgery

 Finally, you are taken back to the ward to recover from anaesthetic.
 You should be able to go home the same day of your surgery or the following day.

 The overall results are visible straight away after surgery.
-It may however, take up to 8 weeks for the swelling and bruising to subside.
-After this you will be able to see the full cosmetic result of your breast enlargement surgery.
+It may, however, take up to 8 weeks for the swelling and bruising to subside.
+After this you will be able to see the full cosmetic result of your breast augmentation.

 What are the different breast implants available for breast enlargement surgery?

-Every type of breast implant has a thin outer layer made of silicone.
+Every breast implant has a thin outer layer made of silicone.
 This outer layer of the breast implant can be either smooth or textured.
-The implants contain saline, silicone gel, or highly-cohesive silicone gel.
+Breast implants are filled with either saline, silicone gel, or highly-cohesive silicone gel.

 Saline implants consist of an outer silicone shell filled with sterile salt water (saline).
 The surgeon will insert the empty silicone shell into the breast, then inflate it with saline through a small valve.
-This means the insertion of saline implants requires a smaller incision and therefore smaller scar than silicone implants.
+This means the insertion of saline implants requires a smaller incision and therefore leaves a smaller scar than breast augmentation surgery using silicone implants.

 Saline implants are often the least popular type of implant.
 This is because they are more prone to rupture, deflation and loss of volume over time when compared to silicone implants.
 Due to their consistency, they may also look and feel less natural than silicone implants.